British Hill Climb Championship: The 1980s

 This decade also saw the first championship to be won by a Gould driver, when Chris Cramer took the title in 1985.
-However, it was to be the late 1990s before the Pilbeam near-stranglehold on the BHCC would be broken for any length of time.
+However, it was to be the late 1990s before the Pilbeam near-stranglehold on the BHC would be broken for any length of time.

 The 1990s

 The 1990s continued and even intensified Pilbeam's dominance of the sport, with the first eight championships of the decade being won by a driver in one of the marque's cars.
 By the time Roger Moran clinched the title in 1997, Pilbeam drivers had won 18 of the 22 championships since 1977, a dominance rivalled only by the Cooper years of the 1950s and early 1960s.

 However, change was afoot, and the 1998 championship went to a Gould driver, David Grace.
 The future CEO of Rockingham Motor Speedway stamped his authority on the championship with a hat-trick of titles as the 20th century closed.
 As of 2004, every champion since had been behind the wheel of a Gould.

 The hillclimb world was shocked in 1995 by the death of one of its leading lights, when Mark Colton was killed in practice at Craigantlet.
-He thus became only the third driver to lose his life in the history of the BHCC.
+He thus became only the third driver to lose his life in the history of the BHC.

 A new century

-The start of the 21st century saw a "changing of the guard" in the BHCC, as young drivers in lightweight cars made their presence felt at the highest level.
+The start of the 21st century saw a "changing of the guard" in the BHC, as young drivers in lightweight cars made their presence felt at the highest level.
 Graeme Wight Jr dominated in 2001, and in June he broke the outright record at Shelsley Walsh that had stood for nine years.
 Almost a year later he became the first driver to break the 25-second barrier at the track, winning a prize of £1,000.

 The 2001 season was severely disrupted by the foot and mouth crisis that year, which caused the postponement of some rounds of the series, though only one climb - at Barbon - was actually cancelled entirely, and co-operation between event organisers and local landowners meant that spectators continued to be admitted to the meetings, albeit with precautions such as the disinfecting of cars entering the car parks.

 A little later in the decade, once Adam Fleetwood had proved that he could translate his exploits in smaller cars to the top class, Wight Jr began to come under intense pressure, and by 2004 Fleetwood usually had the better of their battles.
 That season's championship was robbed of a classic battle for the title when Wight Jr pulled out in June to wait for the arrival of a new car - this had still not been driven in anger by the end of the year.
 However, crowds around the country could console themselves by watching a true master of the hills at work.
-Fleetwood won all but six of the year's 34 BHCC rounds, breaking hill records for fun - and in turn became the first person to climb Shelsley in under 24 seconds.
+Fleetwood won all but six of the year's 34 BHC rounds, breaking hill records for fun - and in turn became the first person to climb Shelsley in under 24 seconds.